EconometricInstitute/feb22012-programming-website/data/week6/4-default-methods.md

 ---

-Now that you have practice writing lambda expressions, you should practice writing `Comparator` in a functional programming style.
+Now that you have practiced writing lambda expressions, you should practice writing `Comparator` in a functional programming style.

 You will do so for objects from the following class which we saw in detail in an earlier chapter.